Observation of $t\bar{t}\gamma\gamma$ production at $\sqrt{s}=$13 TeV with the ATLAS detector: Measurement of the cross section and / cross-section ratio

 The measurements are performed at particle level in a fiducial phase space, which is defined based on the requirements used in Ref.~\cite{TOPQ-2018-24} and closely follows the kinematic requirements at reconstruction level.
 Photons are required to not originate from a hadron decay, to have $p_T > \SI{20}{\GeV}$ and $|\eta| < \SI{2.37}{}$ and to be isolated such that the sum of transverse momenta of all charged particles surrounding the photon within $\Delta R \leq$ 0.2 must be smaller than 5\% of its \pt.
 Electrons and muons are dressed with nearby photons, which do not originate from hadrons, in a $\Delta R <0.1$ cone around the lepton.
 Only leptons not originating from hadron decays are selected.
 Jets are clustered with the anti-$k_{t}$ algorithm with a radius of R = 0.4.
 All stable particles are considered in the clustering, except for the selected electrons, muons and photons, and the neutrinos originating from the top quarks.
 A particle-level jet is identified as a $b$-jet if a hadron with $\pT > \SI{5}{\GeV}$ containing a $b$-quark is matched to the jet through a ghost-matching method~\cite{Cacciari:2008gn}.
 Lepton and jets are required to have \pt $>$ 25 \GeV and $|\eta|<$ 2.5.
 Additionally, leptons within $\Delta R < 0.4$ from a jet are excluded and jets are removed if they are within $\Delta R = 0.4$ of an isolated photon candidate.
 Events are additionally required to satisfy that the $\Delta R$ distance between the lepton and any photon and between the photons is larger than 0.4.
 The fiducial phase space is defined by requiring exactly two photons, exactly one electron or muon, and at least four jets among which at least one is a $b$-jet.
 Events are rejected if there are additional leptons with $\pt > 7$~\GeV.
-The fraction of simulated \ttyy signal events that pass the event selection at reconstruction level over the number of events in the fiducial region at particle level is 19\%.
+The fraction of simulated \ttyy signal events that pass the event selection at reconstruction level over the number of events in the fiducial region at particle level is 19\% and the fraction of signal events that fulfil the selection at reconstruction level and the particle-level requirements is 79\%.